MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagimapcachedmsgsize-canonical-property.md

 ms.lasthandoff: 06/15/2018
 ms.locfileid: "19769357"
 ---
-# <a name="pidtagimapcachedmsgsize-canonical-property"></a>Propriedade canônico de PidTagImapCachedMsgsize
+# <a name="pidtagimapcachedmsgsize-canonical-property"></a>Propriedade canônica PidTagImapCachedMsgsize